TharushiJay/TharushiJay.github.io/_pages/about.md

 I have a variety of research interests.
 I'm interested in Natural Language Processing, particularly applied NLP tasks such as information extraction, text generation and question answering.
 I’m also intrigued by research in the intersection of NLP and software engineering, having worked in developing language server features such as completions, code actions, signature help, hover, rename for over a year now for the compiler backend of Ballerina Programming Language at WSO2.
 My goal is to make machines understand the semantics of natural language commands, bridging the gap with programming languages so that in the future one could easily use natural language to instruct computers.

-Therefore, I would be interested in PhD opportunities across Natural Language Processing, Software Engineering and Programming Languages as well.
+Therefore, I would be interested in PhD opportunities across Natural Language Processing, Software Engineering and Programming Languages.

 Publications
 ======